 Art says that “Had Bill’s work not been lost in this remarkable series of events, Bill Aberth might have shared a Nobel Prize” (since a Nobel Prize was given for the invention of a later mass spectrometer that used a more advanced method than his did).
 “These events caused a great setback for research on the use of molecular ion mass spectrometry in medicine.
 Actions have consequences.
 Had mass spectrometry metabolic profiling developed as it should, it could have saved Laurelee’s life in 1988, by getting her to surgery in time, and the lives of countless other people.”

 “She (Laurelee) died of a sudden illness (bloggers note: ‘acute hemorrhagic pancreatitis’) that profiling could easily have detected”.
 And if it had been diagnosed promptly, Art says that her life might have been saved by surgery.
 In this disease the enzymes of the pancreas are routed to the wrong place, and in her case, they ate through an artery.
 A doctor told Art that even if she was in a hospital when the first pains occurred “The Sutures would never have held.”
-So if she could have been saved, it probably would have been before that stage.
-Perhaps the redirected pancreatic enzymes that were causing havoc could have been detected before the artery was attacked, and at that point simple surgery on the pancreas could have saved Laurelee.
+However, there had been warnings before that – she had seen doctors about pains, but instead of doing tests, they sent her home with advice to buy laxatives.
+They thought she had digestive problems..

 Art doesn’t sound bitter, but he has reason to be bitter.

-Art is now running for Congress in Oregon’s District 4.
-He says he has no desire to be a “career politician” and if the situation (political and economic) were better, he would not be running.
-He wrote a book detailing his thinking on America’s problems, and this story is in his chapter on “Bailouts, Stimulus Spending, and Deficits.”
-His book is good, his opponent is a rather flawed individual, and if I were in Oregon’s District 4, I’d vote for Art.
-One reason would be that Congress is full of lawyers, and a scientist who can return to making a living as soon as he leaves office would be a breath of fresh air.
+Art then ran for Congress in Oregon’s District 4.
+He says he had no desire to be a “career politician” and if the situation (political and economic) were better, he would not have run.
+He wrote a book detailing his thinking on America’s problems, and this story that I just told you is in his chapter on “Bailouts, Stimulus Spending, and Deficits.”

 Common Sense in 2012 – by Art Robinson, PhD, Published 2012